 - What data are you sending the API?
-Is it receiving personally identifiable information (PII) about your users?
+Is it receiving sensitive or personal data about your users?

 These questions tell us a lot about the power third-party APIs have over our applications and the dangers they present.
 They describe APIs that could be:

 - Leaking user data without your consent or knowledge.

 - Performing poorly with sporadic downtimes or unpredictable response times.